nicococo/scRNA/README.md

 Parameter Selection
 ---------------
-All pre-processing parameters of the experiments presented in the paper can either be found in the corresponding scripts (above) or in the supplementary material (for the generated datasets in Supplementary Sections 2.1, for the Tasic data in Supplementary Sections 3.1 and for the Hockley and Usoskin datasets in Supplementary Sections 4.1.
-Details on all other parameters of the respective datasets can also be found in the scripts or in to the corresponding sections of the supplementary online material (Supplementary Sections 2.2, 3.2 and 4.2, respectively).
+All pre-processing parameters of the experiments presented in the paper can be found in the corresponding scripts (above) and in the online supplementary material (for the generated datasets in Supplementary Sections 2.1, for the Tasic data in Supplementary Sections 3.1 and for the Hockley and Usoskin datasets in Supplementary Sections 4.1.
+Details on all other parameters of the respective datasets can also be found in the scripts or in the corresponding sections of the supplementary online material (Supplementary Sections 2.2, 3.2 and 4.2, respectively).

 Data availability